Lisly25/webserv/README.md

 Allows a pre-defined page to be displayed if a certain type of error occured.
 In the example below, if the client tried to GET a page that does not exist, the server won't just see the default 404 page of their browser, but an html page fetched from the server:

 ```
-	error_page 404 example.com/errors/404.html;
+	error_page 404 error_404.html;
 ```

-Multiple codes can be defined, but only a single string at the end.
-However, it doesn't have to be a URL, it can also be a URI, but must include at least one '/'

-Note: this might need to be subject to changes
+Multiple codes can be defined, in which case another error_page rule has to be added, with a new code - page pair.
+If there are several rules for the same code in one server context, the first one will be used.
+The server will look for the errror pages in the location defined by server_root, if it was defined.
+Otherwise, it will be interpreted as an absolute path.

 #### Location-context directives